-Prior to the IPRC meeting...
+Prior to the IPRC meeting ...

-- the school principal will ensure that the results of any assessments have been discussed with you. - you will receive a written copy of the information about your child that the Chair of the IPRC has received, such as assessment results or a summary of information. - you may provide any written information to the school principal that you want the IPRC to review and consider.
+- the school principal will ensure that the results of any assessments have been discussed with you. you will receive a written copy of the information about your child that the Chair - you will receive a written copy of the information about your child that the Chair of the IPRC has received, such as assessment results or a summary of - information. you may provide any written information to the school principal that you want the IPRC to review and consider.